What is it?

 You have it as a drip into your bloodstream.
 How often you have it depends on your type of cancer.

 How often and how severe the side effects are can vary from person to person.
 Some are more serious than others – contact your advice line if you have severe side effects, if they aren’t getting better or are getting worse.

-Pembrolizumab (pronounced pem-bro-lee-zoo-mab) is also known by its brand name, Keytruda.
+Pembrolizumab (pronounced pem-bro-lee-zoo-mab) is a type of immunotherapy.
+It is also known by its brand name, Keytruda.